m-shinder/simple-glarea-example/README.md

 you can read it here:
 * [GTK](https://developer.gnome.org/gtk3/stable/gtk-getting-started.html)
 * [openGL](https://www.khronos.org/opengl/wiki/Getting_Started)
-note that you already have openGL context that provided by GtkGLArea
+note that you already have openGL context, provided by GtkGLArea

 ### Functions
 #### main()
-All that main() do in this code is creation GtkApplication, and binding activate function to it
+All that main() do in this code is creating GtkApplication, and binding activate function to it

 #### activate()
 Here we create a GtkGLArea instance and bind two signals to it
-1. realize - it will run once? when window is appear to user
+1. realize - it will run once? when window appears to the user
 2. render - every time GTK updates the window this function will be runned
 _it is default behavior it possible to disable [auto-render](https://developer.gnome.org/gtk3/stable/GtkGLArea.html#GtkGLArea--auto-render) and call update function manualy_

 #### buildShaderProgram()
 Here we just compile shaders which source is stored as global variable.
-It's bad, i know but this is just an example.
+It's bad, I know, but this is just an example.
-After comilation we link shaders to program and delete them.
+After the comilation we link shaders to program and delete them.

 #### on_realize()
 here we do some magic.